-After birth, the hormones in your body change rapidly.
+After giving birth, the hormones in your body change quickly.

 During pregnancy, your body has very high levels of the hormones oestrogen and progesterone.
 After the birth of your placenta (afterbirth) oestrogen and progesterone levels drop suddenly.

-Your perineum is the area of skin between the back of your vagina and your anus (back passage).
+Your perineum is the area of skin between the back of your vagina and your bottom.
 During labour and birth this area of skin stretches and may tear.

 Your midwife or obstetrician may have needed to make a surgical cut in this area during the birth.
 This is known as an episiotomy.

 After giving birth, this area may be sore and swollen.
-If you had stitches, this area may feel particularly tender.
+If you had stitches, it may feel very tender.

 Keep your perineum clean by: